MicrosoftDocs/defender-docs/defender-endpoint/mde-operations-guide.md

 ---
-title: Operating guide Microsoft Defender for Endpoint
+title: Manage and maintain security posture with Defender for Endpoint
 description: Plan, design, implement, adopt, and manage updates for Micrsoft Defender for Endpoint.
 Get guidance and advice to determine goals, use-case scenarios and requirements, and create rollout and communication plans, support, testing, and validation plans.
 keywords: mde planning and configuration, intune deployment planning, design and implementation guide, intune deployment project plan
 author: siosulli